Are you OK with cookies?

 Support to develop and progress

-• Other opportunities: You can apply for our range of leadership and talent programmesReceive support throughout your career to achieve accreditations or complete specialist training required for promotion.
+• you can apply for our range of leadership and talent programmes – get support throughout your career to achieve accreditations or complete specialist training required for promotion.
 The Race Action Programme also offers a progression buddy scheme for all grades

-As we are part of the Ministry of Justice, your future career options do not just stop with the Prison Service.
-There are always opportunities to work for the Probation Service or diversify your career into other parts of the Ministry of Justice too.
+There are opportunities to work for the Probation Service or diversify your career into other parts of the Ministry of Justice too.